AshrafRah96/Machine-Learning-In-Project-Management/README.md

 # Machine Learning In Project Managment

 Am I performing as expected to reach my target date?
-By how many days am I over or under achiving?
+By how many days am I over or under achieving?

 ```python